chasingbob/deep-learning-resources/README.md

 * [Coursera: Neural Networks for Machine Learning](https://www.coursera.org/learn/neural-networks)

-Even though Deep Learning is a small but important subset of Machine Learning, it is still important to get a wider knowledge and understanding of Machine Learning and no course will give you a better understanding than the excellent course by Andrew Ng.
+Deep Learning is an important subset of Machine Learning and it is therefor important to get a wider knowledge and understanding of Machine Learning.
+The Coursera Machine Learning course by Andrew Ng is highly recommended.

 * [Coursera: Machine Learning](https://www.coursera.org/learn/machine-learning)